mimvoid/nix-config/README.md

 ![Screenshot: dooit with Amberol music player and Thunar file manager][i2]

-![Screenshot: Anime-style sunset wallpaper with a notification saying obama: then perish][i3]
+![Screenshot: Anime-style sunset wallpaper with a notification saying "obama: then perish"][i3]

 #### XFCE